tidepool-org/data-model/device-data/types/cgmSettings/dexcom.md

 <!-- start editable commentary on lowAlerts -->

-The `lowAlerts` object on a `cgmSettings` event encodes the user's preferences for receiving alerts about low blood glucose events (hypoglycemia).
-The `level` gives the threshold for low BG alerts in the appropriate blood glucose units (either mg/dL or mmol/L on ingested but converted to mmol/L upon ingestion, like all other blood glucose-related values in the Tidepool data model(s)).
+The `lowAlerts` object on a `cgmSettings` event encodes the user's preferences for receiving alerts about low blood glucose events, also known as hypoglycemia. <!-- Suggestion by Eden: This alert can be enabled at the user's descretion. -->The `level` gives the threshold for low BG alerts in the appropriate blood glucose units (either mg/dL or mmol/L on ingestion but converted to mmol/L upon ingestion, like all other blood glucose-related values in the Tidepool data model(s)).
 The `snooze` value allows the user to configure how often the alert should repeat (after an initial user-acknowledgment) if the PWD's blood glucose remains below the threshold value.
-This is useful since low blood glucose cannot be corrected immediately; a typical value for a `snooze` on a low blood glucose alert might be fifteen minutes, for example, since that is the typical time recommended by diabetes health care providers to wait before retesting a PWD's blood glucose after treating hypoglycemia (by ingesting some form of glucose, whether soda, juice, glucose tablets, etc.).
+This is useful since low blood glucose <!-- Suggestion by Eden: 'does not rise immediately' instead of 'cannot be corrected immediately' -->cannot be corrected immediately; a typical value for a `snooze` on a low blood glucose alert might be fifteen minutes, for example, since that is the typical time recommended by diabetes health care providers to wait after treating hypoglycemia (by ingesting some form of glucose, whether soda, juice, glucose tablets, etc.) before retesting a PWD's blood glucose.

 <!-- end editable commentary on lowAlerts -->